Integration of singular foliations via paths: Introduction

 For the singular case, Androulidakis and Skandalis~\cite{AndrSk} constructed the holonomy groupoid.
 Although it corresponds with the standard object in the regular case, the construction bears little resemblance to the classical method for defining this invariant.
 The goal of this paper is to provide an alternative construction of the fundamental groupoid and holonomy groupoid of a singular foliation.
 Our method admits clear analogies with the classical constructions as well as with the integration of Lie algebroids per Crainic and Fernandes~\cite{CrFeLie}.

-Another path-based approach to constructing the fundamental groupoid of a singular foliation appears in a paper~\cite{SylvainArticle} by Laurent-Gengoux, Lavau and Strobl.
-In their work, we see that if the foliation arises as the image of a vector bundle, then one can imitate the Crainic and Fernandes construction to obtain a topological groupoid which integrates each leaf-wise algebroid.
-An advantage to our approach is that our construction makes the relationship between the fundamental groupoid and the holonomy groupoid clear (e.g. Theorem~\ref{thm:hol.to.hom}) due to the fact that they arise from two natural equivalence relations on the same set.
+Another path-based approach to constructing the fundamental groupoid of a singular foliation appears in a paper~\cite{SylvainArticle} by Laurent-Gengoux, Lavau and Strobl and later in \cite{LR19} by Laurent-Gengoux and Ryvkin.
+In ~\cite{SylvainArticle} work, we see that if the foliation arises as the image of a vector bundle, then one can imitate the Crainic and Fernandes construction to obtain a topological groupoid which integrates each leaf-wise algebroid.

 In this paper we are faced with two distinct kinds of generalizations of manifolds: infinite dimensional mapping spaces and singular quotients.
 It is therefore convenient to choose a formalism of generalized manifold which encompasses both possibilities.
 The language of diffeology is suitable for this task without requiring much significant technical development.
 Therefore, this is the framework we will use for describing our manifold-like objects.